 The Forests of the World Project will be in aid of WWF, the world’s leading independent conservation organisation.
 Their mission is to create a world where people and wildlife can thrive together.
 To achieve this mission, they are finding ways to help transform the future for the world’s wildlife, rivers, forests and seas.

-We will discover and share the delights of the forests in California, Cambodia, Canada, Romania, Chile, New Zealand, Germany, India, Finland, China, Madagascar and hopefully others too over the coming years but our first trip this year was to Costa Rica as it is a fine example of how it can be possible to live in harmony with nature.
+We will discover and share the delights of the forests in California, Cambodia, Canada, Greece, Romania, Chile, New Zealand, Germany, India, Finland, China, Madagascar and hopefully others too over the coming years but our first trip last year was to Costa Rica as it is a fine example of how it can be possible to live in harmony with nature.
 A 4 week adventure that was inspiring, challenging, mind expanding & a joyful celebration of our beautiful planet that needs to be protected and of course how ‘Different is Brilliant’ with Iris Grace.

 Costa Rica is considered to possess the highest density of biodiversity of any country worldwide.
 Its biodiversity can be attributed to the variety of ecosystems within the country.
 Tropical rainforests, deciduous forests, Atlantic and Pacific coastline, cloud forests, and mangrove forests.